Allen Robinson II Player Prop Bets for NFL Week 11 | Chicago vs. Baltimore 11/21/2021

 - Note: Robinson's stats vs. Ravens date back to 2016.

-- The Ravens are conceding 298.6 passing yards per game this season, the NFL's 31st-ranked pass defense.
+- The 298.6 yards per game the Ravens are giving up through the air makes them the NFL's 31st-ranked pass defense.

-- At 1.6 passing TDs conceded per game, the Ravens defense is ranked 14th in the NFL.
+- The Ravens have surrendered 14 touchdowns through the air (1.6 per game).
+They are 14th in the league in that category.

 Recent Performances

-- In his Week 9 outing against the Steelers, Robinson was targeted six times, totaling 68 yards on four receptions (averaging 17 yards per grab).
+- Robinson put together a 68-yard performance against the Steelers in Week 9 on four catches (17 yards per reception) while being targeted six times.

-- In his last three games, Robinson has hauled in 105 yards (on nine grabs).
+- In his last three games, Robinson has caught nine passes for 105 yards.
+He was targeted 14 times, and averaged 35.0 yards per game.

 Robinson's Chicago Teammates